YandongZheng/scITDG/README.md

 ### 1. Load Packages and Demo Data
 The demo data (Limb_Muscle_10000) is sourced from the Tabula Muris Senis open-access dataset, which includes mouse limb muscle datasets at 1 month, 3 months, 18 months, 21 months, 24 months, and 30 months.
 To conserve computational resources, we have sampled only 10,000 single cells for this demonstration.
-The scanpy object can be download [here](https://figshare.com/ndownloader/files/23873036).

 #### Load Packages
 ```R